urbanware-org/nomen/README.md

 ## Requirements

-In order to run the latest versions of *Nomen*, the *Python* 3.x framework (version 3.2 or higher is recommended) must be installed on the system.
+In order to run the latest version of *Nomen*, the *Python* 3.x framework (version 3.2 or higher is recommended) must be installed on the system.

 Version 2.3.6 is the last official release that also runs on the *Python* 2.x framework.